usgs/wdfn-blog/content/api_catalog.md

 <h3> Getting Started</h3>

 Want to try out our OGC API?
-We are considering what developer-friendly materials we can provide.
+We are considering what developer-friendly materials we can provide and suggestions on client software libraries you might consider.
+Please check back and also look for other blog posts.
 In the meantime, here's a super-quick way to dive into it:[^jsonview]
 1. Make a web request for the
 [Active Groundwater Level collection](https://labs.waterdata.usgs.gov/api/observations/collections/AGL?f=json).